MicrosoftDocs/bot-docs/articles/nodejs/global-handlers.md

 ```

-The cancel action's confirmPrompt will be used anytime the user says “cancel” and the trigger action's confirmPrompt will be used anytime another dialog
+The cancel action's confirmPrompt is used any time the user says “cancel” and the trigger action's confirmPrompt will be used any time another dialog
 is triggered (including the ‘buyButtonClick’ dialog itself) and attempts to interrupt the dialog.

 ## Trigger the reload of a dialog